VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Chart Collection

 \parHeading{Design Variations.} In \corpus, we also strive for chart design diversity within each chart type, featuring rich design variations in terms of both chart structures and visual styles.
 Figure \ref{fig:teaser}(b) shows nine exemplary design variations for the stacked bar chart type.
 In \corpus, design variations include but are not limited to:

-\begin{itemize} \item different mark types being used to create charts of the same type (e.g., bump charts composed of area marks or polylines with dots); \item different orientations of marks (e.g., connected dot plots containing horizontal or vertical glyphs); \item layering of marks (e.g., superimposed area charts); \item nested structures (e.g., small-multiple waffle charts and grouped box and whisker plots); \item different positions, orientations, and visual styles of reference elements such as axes, legends, and gridlines; \item different styles of annotations and embellishments. \end{itemize}
+\begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt] \item different mark types used to create charts of the same type (e.g., bump charts composed of area marks or polylines with dots); \item different orientations of marks (e.g., connected dot plots containing horizontal or vertical glyphs); \item layering of marks (e.g., superimposed area charts); \item nested structures (e.g., small-multiple waffle charts and grouped box and whisker plots); \item different positions, orientations, and visual styles of reference elements such as axes, legends, and gridlines; \item different styles of annotations and embellishments. \end{itemize}

 We include detailed information of the chart types, tools, and sources in \corpus\ in the \supp{}\footnote{see \href{https://osf.io/962xc/?view_only=adbb315fd8794f6dac6b9625d385900f}{{detailed information}} of \corpus's chart collection.}.